OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

 --group GROUP         Run OpenVPN with GROUP group credentials.
 Not needed
                       with OpenVPN 3 which uses a different privilege separation approach

+--ncp-ciphers CIPHERLIST
+                      OpenVPN 2.4 option renamed to ``--data-ciphers`` in OpenVPN 2.5.
+Ignored in OpenVPN 3.

 --nice LEVEL          Change process priority.
 Not supported in OpenVPN 3

 --nobind              Do not bind to local address and port.
 This is default